What type of business and property investor are you?

 Buying an Australian business on a leasehold basis.

-As you are buying a business without the real estate, the entry cost is lower.
+As you are buying and run a business without the real estate, the entry cost is lower.
 By not owning the property, you have to factor the business servicing the lease as well as the other costs.
 On the other hand, this is where the risk and returns are usually higher.

 What to look at when looking at businesses for sale?